inertialsense/docs.inertialsense.com/docs/user-manual/com-protocol/nmea.md

 1. File > log  -  Be sure to save as a .txt so it can be viewed in notepad.
 Controls for the log are in the Logger popup window after starting a log.

-**Sending an ASCII command:**
+**Sending an NMEA command:**

 1. Copy one of the command messages above to the clipboard.

 2. Use the Tera Term > Edit > `Paste<CR>`  option to send the copied command.
 This method in conjunction with the above "CR+LF" terminal transmit setting ensures that a carriage return and line feed character terminate the sent string.
-Only one ASCII string command can be sent at a time.
+Only one NMEA string command can be sent at a time.